 Which way will work best for you?
 In most cases, going in person will get you the fastest and most accurate result, but it depends.
-Check out this video we have on contacting Uber here:
+In 2021, with the pandemic, some in-person options are no longer available.

 The switch from bonuses to guarantees was bumpy to say the least and it really made a lot of new drivers upset.
 But guaranteed earnings is a better business strategy than bonuses because it allows drivers to have an incentive to drive without making the business go under for overpromising and overpaying their drivers.
 Drivers who got caught in the shuffle ended up with less than what they thought they would earn, but Uber did its best to right the situation and put new drivers at ease.

 Uber also can’t afford to be generous with the new driver sign on bonuses any longer.
-Uber wants to go public in 2019, which means they have to stop announcing quarterly losses and focus on profitability.
+Uber went public in 2019, which means they have to stop announcing quarterly losses and focus on profitability.

 I’m signed up!
 How do I use the Uber driver app?

 Using the Uber driver app is simple once you see it in action!
 The best way to learn how to use your Uber driver app is to watch how it’s done – check out the updated for 2019 Uber driver app video below!

 Once you’ve claimed your referral guarantee, you won’t be eligible for additional sign up bonuses.
 However, there are additional Uber driver bonuses you can take advantage of, including: